GitSooth/pipe-mania-clone/README.md

 ## 🎮 Game Description

 This game takes inspiration from the classic *Pipe Mania*.
-The objective is simple yet challenging: connect randomly generated pipe segments to create a continuous pipeline before time runs out.
-Once the timer ends, the liquid flows through your pipeline, and you score points based on its length and functionality.
+The objective is simple yet challenging: connect randomly generated pipe segments to create a continuous pipeline connecting the valve to the finish, before the flow spills out of open pipes.

 ## 🛠️ Technologies Used